deeppavlov/chatsky/CONTRIBUTING.md

 ```

 ## Managing your workflow
-We use `make` as handy automation tool, which reads `makefile` to get specification for commands. `make` is a quite popular tool for building software.
+We use `make` as handy automation tool, which reads `makefile` to get specification for commands.
+`make` is a quite popular tool for building software.
 Usage signature of the `make` is `make COMMAND`.
-If your environment supports make autocompletions you can use Tab to complete the `COMMAND`.
+If your environment supports `make` autocompletions you can use Tab to complete the `COMMAND`.

 ### Platforms

 We suggest using a linux-based platform for addon development.
-While the template can be cloned to any platforms that can run python and `cookiecutter`, the `make` functionality will not be available for Windows out of the box.
+While the template can be cloned to any platforms that can run `python` and `cookiecutter`,
+the `make` functionality will not be available for Windows out of the box.

 ### Virtual Environment
 The most essential part is setting up the virtual environment.
-The command also installs all the development dependencies, which are required for development.
+The following command installs all the dependencies, which are required for development.

 ```bash
 make venv